mentainha/m3o/README.md

 ## Introduction

 M3O is a universal public API interface.
-Explore, discover and consume public APIs as simpler programmable building blocks all in one place.
+Explore, discover and consume public APIs as simpler programmable building blocks all on one platform.

 ## Features